 - Sensory evaluation area

-- 1400 m2 of Safefood Queensland and Department of Agriculture and Fisheries accredited food research and processing plant with over 120 individual food processing units including freeze drier, spray drier, membrane filtration, thermal processing including UHT and pasteurisers.
+- 1400m2 of Safe Food Queensland and DAF-accredited food research and processing plant with over 120 individual food processing units including freeze drier, spray drier, membrane filtration, thermal processing including UHT and pasteurisers.

-- Five flexible layout processing areas with the pilot plant with plug and use service droppers providing steam, compressed air, RO water, chilled water and hot water.
-The five areas consist of:
+- Five flexible layout processing areas within the pilot plant with plug and use service droppers providing steam, compressed air, RO water, chilled water and hot water.
+The 5 areas are:

-- Food pilot plant with the capability to produce trial product under industrial conditions up to 1000 litre batches
+- The food pilot plant can produce trial product under industrial conditions in batches of up to 1000 litres.

-- Optimize processing protocols, including post-harvest handling, storage conditions, packaging and production of value-added products
+- optimise processing protocols, including post-harvest handling, storage conditions, packaging and production of value-added products.\

 The laboratory’s primary activities include:

-- Investigating and developing analytic methods to detect plant toxins
+- investigating and developing analytical methods to detect plant toxins

 The Chemical Residue Laboratory works closely with the Natural Toxins Laboratory and is NATA Accredited (ISO 17025) for antibiotic and pesticide residues in food.